Insomnia and Interrupted Sleep Leads to Overeating and Weight Gain

 - People can become dependent on these meds,

 - Tolerance to sleep meds over time, requiring more medication to get the same effect

 What Is Sleep Hygiene?

-1. Melatonin ( a natural chemical that helps people sleep may help.)
-Melatonin is a natural hormone made by your body’s pineal located just above the middle of the brain.
+- Melatonin Melatonin is a natural hormone made by your body’s pineal located just above the middle of the brain.
 During the day the pineal is inactive.
 When the sun goes down and darkness occurs, the pineal is “turned on” and begins to actively produce melatonin, which is released into the blood.
 Usually, this occurs around 9 pm.
 As a result, melatonin levels in the blood rise sharply and you begin to feel less alert.
 Sleep becomes more inviting.
 Melatonin levels in the blood stay elevated for about 12 hours – all through the night – before the light of a new day when they fall back to low daytime levels.
-Melatonin doses: 5 mg about 60 minutes before sleep.
+Melatonin doses: 3-5 mg about 60 minutes before sleep.

-2. Blue Light Filter Glasses: If your sleeping issues are due to the use of smart phones, computer or tablet screens at night and are unable or unwilling to turn them off 3 hours before sleep, you might want to consider using glasses that screen out the blue light that inhibits melatonin release from these electronic devices.
-Check out Dr Lipman’s Amazon store for review of these blue light filters and other products.
+- Blue Light Filter Glasses: Your sleeping issues may be caused by the use of smart phones, computers, or tablets at night.
+If you are unable or unwilling to turn them off 3 hours before sleep, consider using glasses that filter out the blue light from the screens of these devices.
+That blue light inhibits melatonin release and therefore can keep you awake.

-3. Prescription Sleep Medications: When all else fails, you might consider taking prescription sleeping medications such AMBIEN(Zolpiden), LUNESTA, RESTORIL or even Klonopin.
+- Prescription Sleep Medications: When all else fails, you might consider taking prescription sleeping medications such AMBIEN (Zolpiden), LUNESTA (Eszopiclone), Sonata (Zaleplon), RESTORIL (Temazepam), or even Klonopin (Clonazepam).
 All of these medications are FDA approved for short term use.